General Planning (Zoning)

 Any decision made by the Planning Commission (PC) can be appealed to the Clark County Commission.
 Appeals must be filed with the Comprehensive Planning Department using the Appeal Form within five business days from the PC meeting (instructions are included on the form), and may be faxed or delivered.
 Appeals are scheduled to be heard by the County Commission one month later.
 Comprehensive Planning is located at the Clark County Government Center, 500 South Grand Central Parkway Las Vegas, Nevada.

 To determine if a building permit is required, please contact the Building Division of Development Services at (702) 455-8972.
-There are also Building Department codes, Environmental Sustainability (Air Quality) standards, Health District standards, and Public Works regulations you may need to comply with.
+There are also Building Department codes, Department of Environment and Sustainability (Air Quality) standards, Health District standards, and Public Works regulations you may need to comply with.
 Please note that other departments and agencies may also need to be contacted for development of a property.

 You can find this information by contacting the utility company who has jurisdiction over the area in which the property is located.